 Though his designs for Gerald Jerome, Colonel Irving Salomon and Jonathan Edwards were widely published through Julius Shulman’s timeless images, the La Jolla based architect was a private man.
 Married twice (Piretta, Nancy) and raising a son and a daughter, Henry Hester retired in the late 1980s from his downtown La Jolla office, leaving his 2nd home on Torrey Pines Road to golf and health in Palm Springs, California.

-The same day he graduated from USC’s School of Architecture in 1947, he moved to La Jolla.
+Between 1950-52, Mr. Hester worked for Kenneth N. Lind as a draftsman.
+He worked for Lloyd Ruocco (ca. 1952) before establishing Henry H. Hester, AIA in 1954 upon moving to La Jolla.
 Designing two homes for himself (also photographed by Shulman) in addition to a wide array of residential and commercial commissions, Hester had the good fortune of a small personal inheritance that allowed him to pick only the clients and projects he felt strongly about.

 Over the years he was published in over 30 architectural magazines and three hard cover books noting his status as a significant local architect.
 His local and national AIA awards are numerous across a wide range of projects.
 In May, 2006 Henry Hester was profiled by Dwell Magazine regarding the restoration of the Salomon Apartments on 6th Avenue.
 Refusing to be aligned with the renovation, he felt the alteration of the project was significant enough that is was no longer his work.